facebookresearch/uco3d/README.md

 ## Main features
 - **170,000 videos** scanning diverse objects from all directions.
 - Objects come from the LVIS taxonomy of **~1000 categories**, grouped into 50 super-categories.
-- Each video is annotated with object segmentation, camera poses, and **3 types of a point cloud**.
+- Each video is annotated with object segmentation, camera poses, and **3 types of point clouds**.
 - The dataset newly contains a **3D Gaussian Splat reconstruction for each video**.
 - Each scene contains a long and short caption obtained with a large video-language model.
 - Significantly improved annotation quality and size w.r.t.
 CO3Dv2.